VictoriaMetrics/VictoriaMetrics/docs/guides/grafana-vmgateway-openid-configuration.md

 ## Start vmgateway

-Now starting vmgateway to enable authentication is as simple as adding the `-enable.auth=true` flag.
+Now starting vmgateway with enabled authentication is as simple as adding the `-enable.auth=true` flag.
 In order to enable multi-tenant access, you must also specify the `-clusterMode=true` flag.

 ```console